boboldehampsink/tagmanager/README.md

 =================
 ###0.2.0###
  - Added delete and edit element actions (thanks to joshangell)
- - Added hooks to allow plugins to modify the element index html, table and sortable attributes (thanks to joshangell)
+ - Added hooks to allow plugins to modify the element index html, table attributes and sortable attributes (thanks to joshangell)
  - Only show delete button on existing tags (thanks to joshangell)
+ - Removed locale support in the CP edit url (temporarily)

 ###0.1.0###
  - Initial push to GitHub